 The demonetization drive by the prime minister to achieve a digital economy by going cashless had a positive impact on many firms and organizations.
 Every small business or firm inculcated the practice of digital transactions.
 Ever since the announcement made, payment gateways were on the rise and few became the nucleus.
 Starting from a tea or vegetable vendor to Flipkart or Amazon or any other reputed vendors, mobile wallets were for everyone.
 Standing in favor of the decision was the Education sector that cast its vote too for a digital economy.

 Consider the old days wherein one had to stand in long queues at the banks for the financial transactions, the days when there was no proper diagnosis of the disease and no adequate infrastructure for medical surgery, where one had to turn to the malls or stores to buy the grocery or clothes or any other essential goods.
 Technology has changed the entire scenario now; banking transactions can be done from our smartphones with many conveniences, major surgeries can be performed with the collaboration of famous surgeons across the world through video conference and you can shop and buy your favorite goods from your home.
-With the advent of the internet in schools and widespread adoption of technology in the same, smart schools have become the new face of education now.
+With the advent of the internet in schools and widespread adoption of technology in the same, smart schools are the new face of education now.

 This has digitally empowered citizens and businesses to get accustomed to the technology practices further impacting the economy.
-The broadband connectivity in all Panchayats, Wi-fi in schools and universities, Wi-Fi in public transports, Public Wi-Fi hotspots with 5th generation networking speed has influenced citizens to march towards Digital India.
-The robust usage of technology by the nation has made India Digitally empowered and also the leader in usage of information technology in the delivery of services related to various domains such as health, education, agriculture, banking, retail, etc.
+The broadband connectivity in all Panchayats, Wi-fi in schools and universities, Wi-Fi in public transports, Public Wi-Fi hotspots with 5th generation networking speed has influenced citizens to march forward towards Digital India.
+The robust usage of technology by the nation has made India Digitally empowered and also the leader in usage of information technology in the delivery of services related to various domains such as health, education, agriculture, banking, etc.